-The Management Board meets once a week.
-Issues related to ESG are addressed at every meeting of the Management Board at which decisions concerning the ESG area are taken.
+Risk reporting in the Polenergia Group is performed on a semi-annual basis, usually in March and August.
+A periodic The Management Board meets once a week.
+Issues related risk review report is submitted to the Management Board to ESG are addressed at every meeting of the Management for approval and subsequently discussed at the meeting of Board at which decisions concerning the ESG area are taken. the Audit Committee.